gmcgarry/eeprog/README.md

 I challenge myself to construct these projects on 5x7cm veroboard.
-I recommend the excellent [VeroRoute](https://sourceforge.net/projects/veroroute/) for quickly optimising component locations in veroboard designs.
+I recommend the excellent [VeroRoute](https://sourceforge.net/projects/veroroute/) for quickly optimising component layout in veroboard designs.

 Here's the layout exported from VeroRoute.